DagimDev/reactjs-learning/API-Integration-in-React/3-types_of_API.md

 REST/RESTful API vs Web API vs SOAP API: APIs are tools we use to transfer data
     from one app to another and this transfer requires clear protocols and architectures.
 API protocols/architectures are the rules that govern an API's operation.

+Client: The client is the person or software who uses the API.
+For example, you,
+    as a developer, you can call Facebook’s API to read and write data from Facebook by reading/creating a new post.
+The client can also be a software, like, the web browser.
+When you browse Facebook’s website, your browser is the client who calls Facebook’s API and uses the returned data to render information on the browser.